 - Salt to taste

 How to make Methi Thepla:

 - Clean the methi leaves 2-3 times in normal running water.

 - Squeeze out the whole water from methi leaves to take out the bitterness.

 - Chop the methi in the chopper or with your hands.

-- Combine the flours, chopped methi, ginger, garlic, green chillies, salt, red chilli powder, turmeric powder, ajwain, sesame seeds, dried mango powder, yogurt and 2 tbsp oil.
+- Combine the flours, chopped methi, onion, ginger, garlic, green chillies, salt, red chilli powder, turmeric powder, ajwain, sesame seeds, dried mango powder, yogurt and 2 tbsp oil.